-Your body’s stem cells, or autologous stem cells, contain special mesenchymal stem cells (MSCs).
+Your body’s regenerative cells, or autologous regenerative cells, contain special mesenchymal regenerative cells (MSCs).
 Bone marrow contains a high concentration of MSCs, which are critical for tissue regeneration and bone formation.

 Your Bluetail Medical Group physician harvests bone marrow from your pelvic bone during a minimally invasive procedure where they numb the area of your lower back with a local anesthetic and insert a hollow needle, or cannula, that draws out the bone marrow.